1,000,000 days of work lost per year to Oral Disease in Australia

 Adults with health insurance are up to 25% more likely to have seen the dentist in the past year.

-The first week of August is Dental Health Week.
+The second week of August is Dental Health Week.
 And, by gum, there’s no better time to brush up on all things teeth.

 To help your people drill down to the facts, don’t put a plaque on the wall, just send them our article full of bite-sized facts.